juan4aws/sxr-ticket-service-api/README.md

 # TODO
-- [ ] still have to manually add CORS to API, cfn'ify it.
+- [ ] still have to manually add CORS to API options pre-flight requests, cfn'ify it.
+- [ ] automate via code pipeline